 TIP: Pay special attention to the rose varieties, one pink variety, in particular, is resistant to black spots, white powder, and rust.
 They are known as the Tournament of Roses Rose, they were developed by William Warriner for the Tournament of Roses centennial.

 NOTE: Tournament of Roses is suspending public tours of the Tournament House

-The Pasadena Tournament of Roses is suspending public tours of Tournament House for until Mid-April, regularly scheduled on Thursday afternoons.
+The Pasadena Tournament of Roses is suspending public tours of Tournament House for the season, regularly scheduled on Thursday afternoons.
 The Tournament of Roses’ number one priority is the health and safety of all of our guests, participants, volunteers and staff.

 February through August, Thursday at 2:00 pm and 3:00 pm.

 - Guests are asked to arrive ten minutes prior to the tour.

 - Groups of 10+, contact the Tournament of Rose Association at (626) 449-4100.

 - Exclusive to Pasadena